terradude21/mitm-attack/README.md

 ## Goal
 Implement the MitM attack on the SPHINCS+-Haraka sponge construction.

+## This repository
+`attack/`: Contains the code for the MitM attack on the 4-round Haraka sponge as described by Dong et al.

+`haraka/`: Simple and unsafe implementation of full 5-round Haraka and associated sponge, for demonstration and testing purposes.

 ## References

 - Dong et al. Generic MitM Attack Frameworks on Sponge Constructions.